Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Details of Neural Networks and Hyperparameters

 The Sym-Q consists of four main components: the points encoder, the tree encoder, the fusion layer, and the Q-network.
-For the \textbf{points encoder}, we apply the Set Transformer architecture~\cite{devlin2018bert,biggio2021neural}, using the original publicly available implementation, which has been proved feasible for large-scale symbolic regression tasks~\cite{biggio2021neural,bendinelli2023controllable}.
-Referring to the notation of the original paper, our encoder is formed by multiple Induced Set Attention Blocks (ISABs) and one final component performing Pooling by Multihead Attention (PMA), which can reduce the computation burden associated with the self-attention operation.
-PMA allows us to aggregate the output of the encoder into trainable abstract features representing a compressed representation of the input equation.
-For the \textbf{tree encoder}, we opted for a regular Transformer encoder~\cite{vaswani2017attention}, using the default PyTorch implementation.
-In this research, we adopt a fully connected layer of 4096 units as the \textbf{fusion layer}.
-Similarly, for the \textbf{Q-network}, we use a fully connected MLP with four hidden layers of 4096 units, predicting the Q-value.
-GELU activation function~\cite{hendrycks2016gaussian} is used in all the hidden layers in the fusion layer and Q-network.
-The other hyper-parameters can be found in Table \ref{hyperparameters}.
+For the points encoder, we apply the Set Transformer architecture~\cite{devlin2018bert,biggio2021neural}, using the original publicly available implementation, which has been proven effective for large-scale symbolic regression tasks~\cite{biggio2021neural,bendinelli2023controllable}.
+According to the original paper's notation, our encoder is composed of multiple Induced Set Attention Blocks (ISABs) and a final component performing Pooling by Multihead Attention (PMA).
+This design reduces the computational burden associated with the self-attention operation and aggregates the encoder's output into trainable abstract features, providing a compressed representation of the input data points.
+For the tree encoder, we employ a standard Transformer encoder~\cite{vaswani2017attention}, using the default PyTorch implementation.
+In our research, the fusion layer is a fully connected layer with 4096 neurons.
+Similarly, the Q-network consists of an MLP with four fully connected hidden layers, each containing 4096 neurons, responsible for predicting the Q-value.
+The GELU activation function~\cite{hendrycks2016gaussian} is applied in all hidden layers of both the fusion layer and Q-network.
+Additional hyper-parameters can be found in \autoref{tab:hyperparameters}.
+All the experiments mentioned in this paper were conducted using a single NVIDIA GeForce RTX 3090 GPU.